---

 Founder & designer

 I built InCharacter after watching the same character slip every time it was described — softening to agree, flattening to fit, gone when the window closed.
-The fix was never a longer prompt.
-It was a compiled core: one guided interview, one immutable identity, carried intact into a novel, a game, an agent, an API.
-I also build Aurora, the identity engine InCharacter runs on — InCharacter is what it looks like pointed at characters instead of brands.
+The fix was never more instruction.
+It was giving the character a structure of its own: one guided interview, and then it holds — voice, behavior, and limits, carried intact into a chatbot, a game, a novel, an agent.
+I also build Aurora, the engine InCharacter runs on — InCharacter is what it looks like pointed at characters instead of brands.

 ## **Start with the character in your head. **